 Although this tab is pretty simple, many BuddyPress users get confused.
 Let me help you understand these three labels:

 - User groups

-Create Registration & Account-Activate Pages:
+Create Registration & Account Activate Pages

 Create “Account Activate” page by navigating to Pages > Add New.

-Step 4: Configuring BuddyPress for use with our theme.
+Step 4: Using BuddyPress with the Theme

-Open Screen Options from top right corner.
+Go to Appearance → Menus.
+Open Screen Options from the top right corner.

 Make sure you have marked BuddyPress.